Tom Wilson (footballer, born 1940): Goole Town

 Wilson joined nearby Goole Town in July 1971, making over 350 league and cup appearances over eight years while retraining as a lawyer.
 After a brief spell at North Ferriby United in 1979, he retired from playing.

 Coaching and managerial career

 Wilson then initially focused on the law, but returned to Hull City as a member of Brian Horton's coaching team in 1984.
 During a nine-year spell at the club, he was appointed caretaker manager three times in the late 1980s, the first time succeeding Horton in 1986–87 with Dennis Booth, and later succeeding Colin Appleton before the appointment of Stan Ternent.
 He later worked for two years as the club secretary at Boothferry Park.
 He was awarded a testimonial that featured Bobby and Jack Charlton, Billy Bremner and Welsh legend John Charles.

 He returned to the legal profession in 1993 and settled in South Cave.

 Family

-Wilson's grandson is Harry Cardwell, today a player at English National League club Southend United.
+Wilson's grandson is Harry Cardwell, today a player at English National League club Southend United, on loan from Forest Green Rovers.